 Different types of Orthodontic Treatment

-Early assessment of children’s developing teeth can allow Dr Hegarty to identify any potential problems such as misaligned jaws, trapped teeth, habits such as thumb-sucking and other issues, which if addressed early may avoid more complex treatment in future.
+Early assessment of children’s developing teeth can allow Dr Kekus to identify any potential problems such as misaligned jaws, trapped teeth, habits such as thumb-sucking and other issues, which if addressed early may avoid more complex treatment in future.

-Dr Hegarty is a firm believer in the principle of the correct treatment at the right time to allow the smoothest and shortest journey to an excellent result.
+Dr Kekus is a firm believer in the principle of the correct treatment at the right time to allow the smoothest and shortest journey to an excellent result.
 Interceptive orthodontics can take different forms depending on the situation using fixed braces, removable braces and other appliances.

 The advantages of interceptive treatment include: